Ifor James

 He was known among his students for sending them on curious errands such as paying hotel bills.
 He also had a puckish sense of humour.
 One former student recalls an incident where the two of them were at traffic lights in James' open-topped Morris Minor when a pretty girl walked alongside.
 James encouraged the younger man to "pinch her bottom as the lights go green, and I'll drive off".
 Needless to say when the young man did as bidden, James stayed put and turned to grin at the girl.

 Welsh to the core, he famously averred that he only played the horn because he could not sing.

 His former students include over 100 professional musicians, over 30 of them currently principal horn players with orchestras in numerous countries.
 Nine are professors at music colleges, two are the principals of German music colleges and a further six are noted soloists.

-At the 2005 British Horn Festival tributes to James were read out by Barry Tuckwell, Michael Thompson and others, and a commissioned Portrait by former student Tony Randall was premiered by an octet of former students including Simon de Souza (professor of horn at Birmingham Conservatoire), Jeffrey Bryant (professor of horn at the Guildhall School of Music and Drama), Michael Thompson, (Aubrey Brai) Professor of Horn, Royal Academy of Music) and Frank Lloyd (professor of horn at the Folkwang Hochschule and president of the International Horn Society).
+At the 2005 British Horn Festival tributes to James were read out by Barry Tuckwell, Michael Thompson and others, and a commissioned Portrait by former student Tony Randall was premiered by an octet of former students including Simon de Souza (professor of horn at Birmingham Conservatoire), Jeffrey Bryant (professor of horn at the Guildhall School of Music and Drama), Michael Thompson (Aubrey Brain professor of horn, Royal Academy of Music) and Frank Lloyd (professor of horn at the Folkwang Hochschule and president of the International Horn Society).

-Ifor James' legacy to British horn playing is incalculable.